ccelio/Speckle/README.md

 **Purpose**:

    The goal of this repository is to help you compile and run SPEC.
+This will NOT verify the output of SPEC.

 **Requirements**:

    - you must have your own copy of SPEC CPU2006 v1.2.
-   - you must have built the tools in SPEC CPU2006 v1.2.
+   - you must have built the tools in SPEC CPU2006 v1.2 (see below for help).

 **Details**: